citation-file-format/citation-file-format/index.md

 - If the work is a software: The version of the referenced software.

-## Entities
+## Entity objects

-Entity objects can represent different types of entities, e.g., a person, publishing company, or conference.
+Entity objects can represent different types of entities, e.g., a publishing company, or conference.
 In CFF, they are realized as collections with a defined set of keys.
 Only the key `name` is mandatory.
-When the entity represents a person, the `name` key must be formatted following the pattern `"{last names} :: {first names} {middle names}"`.
-This pattern is used to parse names correctly, and implicitly disambiguate person entities from other entities.
-Therefore, if a non-person entity name follows this pattern, it must be given as `{first part of the name} \:: {second part of the name}`.

-Note that the whitespaces preceding and following the separators (`::`, `\::`) are optional.

   --------------------------------------------
   Entity key    Entity Data Type    optional
   ------------- ------------------ ----------
   name          String

+  address       String             •

   city          String             •

+  region        String             •

+  post-code     String             •

   country       String             •

-  street        String             •

   orcid         String             •

   email         String             •

-  affiliation   String             •

   tel           String             •